 Galangal (lengkuas in Malay)

 Click to read more.
-The curry won’t work without it, I’m afraid.
+The curry won’t work as well without it, I’m afraid.
 Please do not listen to any silly advice about increasing the ginger to compensate.
 Ginger is citrusy and spicy, while galangal is floral and sweet.
 Seriously different aromas.

 Click here to read more.
 As mentioned above, this is just diy dry roasted/toasted desiccated coconut.
 But be sure to get desiccated coconut without any sugar added, and ideally, no preservatives.